Lameness evaluation

 Slow Motion Video Analysis

 Slow motion video analysis is another tool that is very helpful to assess subtle lameness issues in a horse.
-It is an invaluable tool to a reliably assess and monitor the response to nerve and joint blocks as well as treatment and rehabilitation.
+It is an invaluable tool to reliably assess and monitor the response to nerve and joint blocks as well as treatment and rehabilitation.

 Barrel Racing